-What is FATCA ?
+What is FATCA?
 The Foreign Account Tax Compliance Act, or FATCA, is a law that was enacted in March 2010.
-The purpose of this act is to prevent tax evasion involving offshore accounts, as well as to promote better overall tax compliance among people with foreign financial assets.
-The provisions of this law have a significant effect on individuals and companies with assets overseas, as well as foreign financial institutions.
+The purpose of this act is to prevent tax evasion involving offshore accounts.
+It also promotes better overall tax compliance among people with foreign financial assets.
+The provisions of this law have a significant effect on individuals and companies with assets overseas and foreign financial institutions.
 Failing to comply with this law may lead to expensive penalties.

 Defining “Foreign Financial Institution”

-The IRS defines a foreign financial institution as an entity based in a foreign country that primarily engages in the trading of securities, commodities or partnership interests, as well as holds financial assets for others or accepts deposits from customers as a bank or similar business.
+The IRS defines a foreign financial institution as an entity based in a foreign country.
+It primarily engages in the trading of securities, commodities, or partnership interests.
+It also holds financial assets for others or accepts deposits from customers as a bank or similar business.